bpark96/clean.plot/clean.plot.Rcheck/00_pkg_src/clean.plot/README.md

-# clean.plot
+# data.cleaner

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of clean.plot is to ...
+The goal of data.cleaner is to ...

 ## Installation